 With precautions, this season can be spent tick-free to allow you to resume social distancing outdoors.

 Need a tick removed?
 We do that too.
 For more information or any questions feel free to give us a call at 860-357-6899.
-You can also schedule an AFC TeleCare visit (https://buff.ly/2R0r03D) with us if you feel more comfortable being assessed by a provider virtually.
-We can assess tick bites through a video call and can provide you with the next steps for treatment.
+We can assess tick bite wounds and can provide you with the next steps for treatment.
 Lastly, you can always stop by our New Britain AFC urgent care center where we have professionals available 7 days a week where no appointment is needed.